 “Kerux” is the Greek word meaning “herald”.
 As the name of our newsletter, it reminds us that we are to be heralds of God’s nonviolent love.
 We welcome letters, articles and reviews.

 In addition to our quarterly newsletter, Kerux Live! offers immediate access to current news and feature articles.

-    You’ll also find the latest recipients of our Gifts of Peace for whom to pray, announcements, and a calendar of upcoming events, so please read on.
+You will also find the latest recipients of the Gift of Peace for whom to pray, announcements and more.

 Be well.
 Stay safe.

 New York, NY 10001